milestonesys/mipsdk-samples-plugin/DemoDriver/README.md

 To try out the Demo Driver sample:

-1. If you have just now installed the MIP SDK, restart the Recording Server Service to make the Demo Driver available.
+1. If you have just deployed the Demo Driver, restart the Recording Server Service to make the driver available.
 2. Run
-    `%ProgramFiles%\Milestone\MIPSDK\PluginSamples\DemoDriver\DemoDriverDevice\DemoDriverDevice.exe`
+    `mipsdk-samples-plugin\DemoDriver\DemoDriverDevice\DemoDriverDevice.exe`
     **as Administrator**.
 3. By default, the device will use the credentials `root:pass`, the port `22222`, and the MAC address `DE:AD:CO:DE:56:78`.
 Specify the